ENCODE-DCC/mirna-seq-pipeline/docs/reference.md

 Alignment, quantitation and generation of the .wig files is done using [STAR 2.5.1b](https://github.com/alexdobin/STAR/releases/tag/2.5.1b).
 For detailed description of the software see [Article by Dobin et al](https://www.ncbi.nlm.nih.gov/pubmed/23104886).
 Multiple versions of the software have been released since writing the article.

+## Recommended Software

+To make Cromwell usage more pleasant, we have developed [Caper](https://github.com/ENCODE-DCC/caper) that provides highly enhanced experience when running pipelines, and [croo](https://github.com/ENCODE-DCC/croo) that helps organizing Cromwell outputs.
+Croo configuration file for this pipeline is `output_definition.json` and it is located in the root of this repository.

 ## Inputs

 ### Getting reference files

 MiRNA annotations are available in [The ENCODE Portal](https://www.encodeproject.org/files/ENCFF628BVT/).
 Corresponding STAR Index is also available via [The ENCODE Portal](https://www.encodeproject.org/files/ENCFF033AVX/).
+It is also possible to build STAR index from reference by using the `generate_star_index.wdl`.

+### Pipeline input file

 A typical input json file looks like this: